mdjubaer12/ML-Based-Decision-Support-for-Rice-Cultivation-Suitability-in-Bangladesh/README.md

 ---

-### 🚀 What is RiceYieldWeatherAdvisor?
+### 🚀 What is ML Based Decision Support System for Rice Cultivation Suitability?

-RiceYieldWeatherAdvisor is a cutting-edge machine learning project that predicts **daily weather suitability** for rice cultivation in Bangladesh.
+ML Based Decision Support System(DSS) for Rice Cultivation Suitability is a cutting-edge machine learning project that predicts **daily weather suitability** for rice cultivation in Bangladesh.
 Leveraging real-time weather data from the **OpenWeather API**, this system helps farmers make informed decisions by classifying conditions as **"suitable"** or **"unsuitable"** for rice growth.
 It also delivers **actionable recommendations** to mitigate unfavorable conditions, empowering farmers to optimize yields and embrace climate-smart agriculture.

 Built on a **10,000-sample synthetic dataset** and validated with **10 years of real-world data (2013–2022)**, our models achieve **near-perfect performance (F₁ > 0.99)** on synthetic data and robust generalization (**F₁ ≈ 0.95**) on real data.
 Whether you're a farmer, researcher, or developer, this project offers a scalable solution for sustainable rice farming! 🌱